CONTACT PERSON: Mr. Alastair Cook

-As an Executive Agency of the Secretary Of State for Environment, Food and Rural Affairs, the Centre for Environment, Fisheries and Aquaculture Science (CEFAS) is a multidisciplinary scientific research and consultancy centre specialising in fisheries science, management and marine monitoring and assessment and aquatic animal health.
+As an Executive Agency of the Secretary of State for Environment, Food and Rural Affairs (DEFRA), The Centre for Environment, Fisheries and Aquaculture Science (CEFAS) is a multidisciplinary scientific research and consultancy centre specialising in fisheries science, management and marine monitoring and assessment and aquatic animal health.
 The organisation provides its services to a large number of UK and international public and private sector clients, including Defra, the Environment Agency, and the European Commission.
 The CEFAS Weymouth Laboratory (Aquatic Health and Hygiene Division) deals with aquatic animal disease, including statutory responsibilities as well as a wide portfolio of research and commercial contracts.
 The CEFAS teams hold expertise to carry out scientific research in:

-- Fungal, oomycete, amoeboid and myxozoan parasites: Developmental biology, systematics, evolution and epidemiology;
+- Fungal, oomycete, amoeboid and myxozoan parasites amongst others.
+Developmental biology, systematics, evolution and epidemiology.

 - Aquatic product efficacy and safety testing.

 CEFAS is the leader of WP6 (Risk Analysis) and also has participation in several of the other WPs (1, 3, 4, 5, 7 and 8).
 CEFAS will contribute to work on Tetracapsuloides bryosalmonae, Paramoeba perurans, Ichthyophthirius and Saprolegnia parasitica, in particular developing improved diagnostics, optimised culture and challenge systems and developing and testing novel therapeutants for amoebic gill disease (AGD) and PKD.